jhercule127/NYC_Bridges/README.md

 # NYC_Bridges
 Research project to analyze the association between the amount of bicycles crossing over NYC Bridges and temperature/precipitation.
 Applied Poisson Regression models since the data is characterized as count data.
-More details about the project will be given later.

 ### Prerequisites